osmosis-labs/osmosis/x/valset-pref/README.md

 3. Once you redelegate from ValA -> ValB, you will not be able to redelegate from ValB to another validator for the next 21 days.
   - the validator on the receiving end of redelegation will be on a 21-day redelegation lock
 4. Cannot redelegate to same validator

+## Code Layout

+The Code Layout is very similar to TWAP module.

+- client/* - Implementation of GRPC and CLI queries
+- types/* - Implement ValidatorSetPreference, GenesisState.
+Define the interface and setup keys.
+- valset-pref/module.go - SDK AppModule interface implementation.
+- api.go - Public API, that other users / modules can/should depend on
+- listeners.go - Defines hooks & calls to logic.go, for triggering actions on
+- keeper.go - generic SDK boilerplate (defining a wrapper for store keys + params)
+- msg_server.go - handle messages request from client and process responses.
+- store.go - Managing logic for getting and setting things to underlying stores (KVStore)